loveleif/backaboulder/content/sv/opening-hours.md

 25-26 juni | stängt

 <!--
-You can use this template for temporary opening hours
+You can use this template for temporary opening hours.
-1. Remove this text and the html comment tags
-2. Edit the information below
-3. Voila, site will display temp opening hours.
-4. Don't forget to change the English content.
+Copy paste the following to below the opening-table obove

 ##